Don Lee Network: Owner declared incompetent

 In September 1948, Superior Judge Harold B. Jeffery declared Thomas S. Lee mentally incompetent, appointing network vice presidents Lewis Allen Weiss—also the network's general manager—and Willet H. Brown as guardians of the estate.
 Lee was already confined to a sanitarium and had been found mentally ill at a hearing a month earlier.

 Sale

 Thomas Lee died on January 13, 1950, after jumping from a 12-story building.
 His will specified that the broadcasting operations be sold, a process that began in May 1950.
 The radio network and its shares of Mutual stock were sold in November 1950 to General Tire and Rubber Company for $12.3 million.
 The broadcast properties were then merged into the Mutual Broadcasting System.
-The purchase helped to make General Tire the majority owner of Mutual.
+The purchase helped to make General Tire the majority owner of Mutual, and Don Lee's assets became part of what would eventually become RKO General.
 It also included Hollywood studios estimated to be worth $3 million.
 KTSL was sold to CBS and is today's KCBS-TV.